YoniAfek1/Linkedin_Analysis/README.md

 ```bash
 streamlit run app.py
 ```
+### If you want to run the code on DadaBricks:
+- Import National_Ocupational.xlsx into your workspace, under your user
+- Run every cell until "Creating tables for the Demo" and then skip to "Pipeline"
+- Continue to run cells as writen

-Notice you will need your own GEMINI API KEY to run the Gemini section
+Notice you will need your own GEMINI API KEY to run the Gemini sections

 ---